raycast/extensions/extensions/openai-gpt3/README.md

 `Send Prompt`: send entered prompt to GPT3.

-`Copy Answer to Clipboard`: copy the last answer from GPT3 to the system's clipboard.
+`Copy to Clipboard`: copy the last answer from GPT3 to the system's clipboard.

 `Load an Example`: load an example of GPT3 usage into your prompt.
 Examples are taken from the OpenAI website.